Opioid epidemic: Alternative for opioids

 Alternative drug options for opioids include over the counter pain medication such as Ibuprofen, Tylenol (acetaminophen/paracetamol), and Aspirin or steroid options.
 A German study comparing legal opioid use between different countries concluded that a high consumption of oxycodone could be attributed to the non-availability of the drug metamizole, a non-opioid pain reliever which is heavily used in some countries such as Germany and Austria, but which is banned in others such as the US and Canada.

 Along with drug alternatives, many other alternatives can provide relief through physical activities.
 Physical therapy, acupuncture, injections/nerve blocks, massages, and relaxation techniques are physical activities that have been found to help with chronic pain.
 New pain management drugs like cannabis and cannabinoids have also been found to help treat symptoms of pain.
 Many treatments like cancer treatments are using these drugs to help manage pain.

+An alternative for opioid addiction are opioid receptor agonists or full opioid receptor agonist drugs like methadone, which is also a analgesic and can be used in the treatment of pain in opioid tolerant patients as an extremely safe treatment of choice in hospital settings.
+Methadone is an opioid, and treatment of pain (over NSAIDs for example) in this form does include opioids; it is, however, an alternative to opioid addiction as a somewhat effective method of eventually reducing opioid use.
+On the other hand (of methadone, and in opioid addiction treatment), buprenorphine (commonly known as subutex, suboxone) is an easier opioid to taper from, is an alternate opioid with a lower potential for abuse, comes with many contraindications and restrictions.

 Signs of addiction

 People that are addicted to opioids can have many changes in behavior.
 Some of the common signs or symptoms of addiction include spending more time alone, losing interest in activities, quickly changing moods, sleeping at odd hours, getting in trouble with the law, and financial hardships.
 People that notice any of these behaviors in a peer or in oneself, are usually advised to consult a physician.